rynsahu/inkit-dashboard/README.md

-# inkit-admin
+# inkit-dashboard
-Admin Panel for CMS
+Dashobard for CMS